*This post may contain affiliate links. Please read the full disclosure here.Â

 If you are wondering how to live a frugal life, we are going to take a look at little lifestyle changes that will help you reach your money goals.
 For instance, if grocery shopping costs you more than expected try using a shopping list and stick to what on the list.
 Paying cash also keeps your spending in check.

 So if you take $100 to the supermarket, you will make sure you don’t buy over the limit.
 You will be surprised how much you save just by using a shopping list and paying cash.
-Try it if you don’t already do it!
+This is the first step.

-Before we get into the best frugal living tips of this year, here are two posts worth checking out to help you save more money.
-The first is ways to get hold of free Amazon gift cards and some free to install money making apps that have an earning potential of up to $10,000.
+Before we get into the best frugal living tips of this year, here are two posts worth checking out to help you save some money.
+The first is ways to get hold of free Amazon gift cards and some free to install money making apps that have an earning potential of up to $100.

 Are you ready to learn how to live frugally and save money, even if you have very little or nothing to spend?